elenced/SU-2025-SSD-Assignment/README.md

 Player – Represents an individual player with attributes such as username, hours played and their high score.
 This shows that I can use encapsulation through private fields and public getters/setters.

 PlayerController – Handles adding, updating and searching for players.
-It controls the  logic between the user interface and data handling
+It controls the  logic between the user interface and data handling.
+Serves as the main logic layer between UI and data storage.

-FileController and FileControllerInterface – Responsible for saving and loading player data.
+FileController and IReportGenerator – Responsible for saving and loading player data.
 This uses the concept of polymorphism through the interface which will allow for flexibility for different file types in future.
+IReportGenerator demonstrates abstraction, allowing report functionality to be extended easily.

 ActivityLog – Uses the Singleton pattern so only one log file is created which ensures efficient and consistent logging of the users actions.

 StatisticsManager and ReportGenerator – Manages calculations for reports such as most active player and top scorer.

 GameLibrary and GameClass – Represents the list of games and their details.
 This will use composition to show how multiple games are linked together.

+PlayerReport - Generates player summaries such as top players as well as most active players.
+This demonstrates seperation of concerns, keeping reporting logic seperate from the core system.

 Misc - For data persistence, the program uses JSON because it is built into C# which is easy to read, humans can read it meaning the indie developers can understand the data they are collecting.
 It allows players’ data to be saved and reloaded automatically.
 The search and sort functions demonstrate basic algorithm design — players can be found by ID or username and sorted by hours played or high scores.
 Finally, all significant actions (adding, updating, deleting players, etc) are logged to a text file (activity_log.txt) for potential and error fixing.